Mastering Brand Strategy: "We will NEVER do that!" Defining Your Core Identity

 Your target audience is not necessarily everyone.
 It's crucial to narrow down your audience to a clear and concise demographic that aligns with your core identity.

-• Demographics: Define your primary and secondary demographics considering factors like age, gender, income, location, and occupation.
+Demographics: Define your primary and secondary demographics, taking into account factors such as age, gender, income, location, and occupation.
 For example, if your brand targets career-oriented women aged 30-45 living in Tokyo, build your messaging, product line, and services around them.

 Building a Brand Archetype